mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

 ### Basic mode

-Training new model from MindsDB Scout is quite easy:
+Training the new model from MindsDB Scout is quite easy:

 1. From the left navigation menu open `Predictors` dashboard.
 2. Click on the `TRAIN NEW` button.